 Do You Need To Know How To Climb To Go Ice Climbing?

 No, you can try ice climbing even if you’ve never been climbing before.
-The main benefits of already knowing how to climb come from already knowing how to belay, and having more trust in the rope and being less afraid to fall (especially on a top rope).
+The main benefits of already knowing how to climb come from already knowing how to belay, having more trust in the rope, and being less afraid to fall (especially on a top rope).